Security at OriginChain.

 Bearer token id, console user id, or system principal.

-Resource path: tenant, schema, manifest, key, or job id.
+Resource path: tenant, schema, key, or job id.

-Mint, rotate, revoke, register, edit, restore, takeover, export.
+Mint, rotate, revoke, register, edit, restore, failover, export.

 Source IP of the API or console request, captured at the ingress.